loveychauhan/frontend-challenges/README.md

-# Frontend Challenges 🚀
+# 🚀 Frontend Challenges

-A collection of frontend mini-projects to practice and improve your web development skills using HTML, CSS, and JavaScript.
-These challenges are perfect for beginners and intermediate developers looking to strengthen their portfolio or prepare for frontend interviews.
+A curated collection of **frontend mini-projects** built with pure HTML, CSS, and JavaScript.
+These bite-sized challenges are perfect for beginners and intermediate developers looking to sharpen their skills, build a portfolio, or prep for frontend interviews.

 ## 📁 Project Structure

-Each folder in the repository is a self-contained frontend project.
-No frameworks, just pure frontend code.
+Each folder is a self-contained project—no frameworks, just clean and focused frontend code.

-frontend-challenges/
-│
-├── calc/ # Calculator with dark/light themes  [Live Link] https://simpli-coding-calculator.netlify.app/.
-├── quiz-app/ # Interactive quiz interface     [Live Link] https://simpli-coding-quiz-app.netlify.app/.
-├── rest-countries/ # REST Countries API explorer   [Live Link] https://simplicoding-rest-countries.netlify.app/. (!!currently down.)
-├── ...more coming soon

-💡 What's Inside?
-✅ HTML/CSS layout practice

-✅ DOM manipulation using JavaScript

 ✅ API integration (REST Countries)